huntdatacenter/docs/docs/faq/compute.md

 ### What is an "iaas" machine?

 In addition to the home machine, lab leaders and lab coordinators may request new "iaas" machines to be deployed in your lab.
-This is an unmanage machine type.
+This is an unmanaged machine type.
 You do get full administrator privileges (root access).
 We expect you to configure and maintain these machines yourself.
 We normally deploy these machines with a vanilla Ubuntu 18.04 operating system.
 Iaas machines are deployed for a minimum of 30 days.

 ### What is a "blue" machine?